achingbrain/it/packages/it-batched-bytes/README.md

 import batch from 'it-batched-bytes' import all from 'it-all'

-// This can also be an iterator, async iterator, generator, etc const values = [
+// This can also be an iterator, generator, etc const values = [
   Uint8Array.from([0]),
   Uint8Array.from([1]),